OFFIS-DAI/mango/docs/source/migration.rst

 Migration
 ========

-Some version of mango will break the API, in this cases we may provide instructions on the migration on this page.
+Some mango versions will break the API; in this case, we may provide instructions on the migration on this page.